Over the years, I’ve done a lot of solo travel to the Greek islands and have a good idea of which ones you might like based on your interests.

 Why You’ll Love Hydra

 As one of the closest islands to Athens, Hydra is a perfect Greek Island to make a solo day trip for the day!
-You’ll love Hydra for all the boutique shopping and cafes to sip coffee in.
+You’ll love Hydra for all the boutique shopping and cafes where you can sip coffee.

 One of the best things about Hydra is that no cars or motorcycles are allowed!